 For some long G tubes, a retention disc is pushed down along the outside of the tube.
 The disc rests against the skin of the belly.
 When the balloon and retention disc are in the correct position, the tube is held tightly in place.

 This illustration shows a long tube with retention disc and balloon.

 Another type of long tube is a mushroom gastrostomy tube.
 This is a latex tube with a mushroom-shaped end that is placed into the stomach.
 This tube is held into place with stitches and a Hollister® dressing.
 A Hollister dressing is a large circular dressing that allows the tube to stay in place with a ziplock-type device.

 Some surgeons will place this type of tube initially, and once the tract (the opening from the skin) has healed, they will remove it and replace it with a low-profile gastrostomy tube, such as a G tube button.

 This illustration shows the side view of a mushroom G tube in the stomach with a Hollister device.

 If a long tube is the right choice for your child, we will teach you how to use and care for it.
 We will also show you how to keep it secure and change the dressing.

 G tubes can be placed surgically in the operating room, or percutaneously, through a small incision, by a radiologist.
 Your child’s doctor will determine the best procedure for your child.

 If a surgically placed tube is needed, it will be placed by a pediatric surgeon in the operating room.
 The surgeon will make one or more small incisions in the belly area, then make an opening into the stomach called a stoma.
 A tube will be placed through the belly opening and into the stomach.

-A PEG tube is another type of G-tube.
+A percutaneous gastrostomy tube is another type of G tube.
 A radiologist usually performs this type of tube placement in the Interventional Radiology while your child is asleep.
 Find more information on this type of tube.